KevinTebay/30-minute-programming-tasks/README.md

 # 30-minute-programming-tasks
-Tasks completed in timed conditions
+Tasks which replicate the programming scenario in Paper 2

 | Task Name                    | Description                                                                    |
 |------------------------------|--------------------------------------------------------------------------------|